puppetlabs/clj-http-client/doc/metrics.md

 `puppetlabs.http-client.experimental.with-url-and-method.http://foobar.com.GET.full-response`.

 It is also possible to give a request a `metric-id`.
-The `metric-id` is an array of strings (Java) or keywords (Clojure).
+The `metric-id` is an array of strings.
 For each element in the array, a metric name will be created, appending to the previous elements. `metric-id` metrics have `with-metric-id` after the metric prefix, followed by the metric-id.

 So, for example, for a metric-id `["foo", "bar", "baz"]`, the metrics `puppetlabs.http-client.experimental.with-metric-id.foo.full-response`,